ermyril/docker-laravel/README.md

 ### TODO:
 1. add ldht to image
-2. cleanup locales
-3. remove aspell from image
-4. add default .env (?)
+2. add default .env (?)
-5. add skipping db check to shorten docker-compose.yml (default .env ?)
+3. add skipping db check to shorten docker-compose.yml (default .env ?)
-6. add /docker/data to .gitignore
+4. add /docker/data to .gitignore
-7. leave chown on behalf of a user
+5. leave chown on behalf of a user (?)